-In order to practice as an optician in Montana, you require a valid Montana certificate of montanaregistration, and active Montana license.
+In order to practice as an optician in Montana, you require a valid Montana certificate of registration, and active Montana license.
 This certificate is granted to opticians who meet all licensure requirements.
 Most opticians in Montana work on a full-time basis, although part-time opportunities are also available.
 The preparation involved in applying for licensure, which allows you to practice as an optician in Montana, is outlined below.

 Optician Salary